 Hal: Please.
 I know you're uncomfortable loaning to family, so let me be clear: with one phone call, I could have your asses thrown in jail for child endangerment.
 So, this money I'm asking for is not a loan.
 It's blackmail.

-When Malcolm's mother confronts a Jerk Ass RA after she insisted on sleeping over at Malcolm's university interview, the RA Hannibal Lectures her by pointing out Lois' control freak nature, and that she is obviously and pathetically trying to live vicariously through Malcolm.
+When Malcolm's mother confronts a Jerkass RA after she insisted on sleeping over at Malcolm's university interview, the RA breaks her by pointing out Lois' control freak nature, and that she is obviously and pathetically trying to live vicariously through Malcolm.

 What follows is a transcript of said moment of awesomeness: